 Tip!
 Get family meals rolling during infancy and serve your child many of the veggies you like to eat as long as they are made into a consistency that is safe to eat.
 Instead of plain steamed veggies, try roasting, sautéing, stir fry veggies and blanched thinly sliced veggies with various dips.

-Toddlers/Preschoolers: The two-year growth spurt comes to a close during the toddler years and appetite naturally wanes while cognition grows.
+The two-year growth spurt comes to a close during the toddler years and appetite naturally wanes while cognition grows.
 Food neophobia (fear of new foods), begins and many children shy away from the veggies they once loved.
 Introducing a variety early helps but doesn’t always prevent “not wanting anything green.”

 Common mistakes during this stage are making an issue of veggies by forcing, using dessert as a reward, still giving puree food, pressuring or overselling veggies’ superior health benefits — leaving a potentially lasting negative impression.

 Tip!
 Stay neutral when presenting vegetables and whether or not children eat them.
 When it comes to preparation, look beyond the side of veggies on a plate by trying different preparation methods that are pleasing to young children.
-Have them help you make zucchini and carrot muffins or breads, their favorite smoothie with leafy greens thrown in and mixing the veggies in oil before roasting them, which naturally brings out sweetness.
+Have them help you make zucchini and carrot muffins or breads, their favorite smoothie with leafy greens thrown in and mixing the veggies in oil before roasting them, which naturally brings out its sweetness.

 And raw veggies with dips works well according to a 2011 study published in the Journal of the American Dietetic Association.
 Preschoolers ate 80% more broccoli over 7 weeks when they were offered ranch dressing as a dip.
 For what to do when veggie intake is low, see this post.

 “Never give up.
 When my son Josh was a toddler, he loved eating diced ripe avocado.
-Now, as a 17-year old, he wouldn’t eat it if you paid him (though he loves guacamole),” says Liz Weiss, MS, RD, coauthor of No Whine with Dinner: 150 Healthy, Kid-Tested Recipes from the Meal Makeover Moms.
+Now, as a 17-year old, he wouldn’t eat it if you paid him (though he loves guacamole),” said Liz Weiss, MS, RD, coauthor of No Whine with Dinner: 150 Healthy, Kid-Tested Recipes from the Meal Makeover Moms.
 “I share this story because kids’ taste buds change.
 There are lots of vegetable choices out there, so experiment and try new ones each week, and shake up the way you prepare them (steamed, sautéed, roasted, grilled, raw/fresh with a dip).”

-School-Age/Teenagers: In the early school-age years growth is still stable, but once puberty hits, the second largest growth spurt second to infancy, kids are hungry.
+In the early school-age years growth is still stable, but once puberty hits, the second largest growth spurt second to infancy, kids are hungry.
 Taste buds also open up and that food neophobia lessens, leaving kids in the perfect place to accept more veggies.

 Common mistakes at this stage are letting over-crowded schedules get in the way of family meals, no longer offering veggies, and not stepping up the cooking.
 At this stage, children can start advancing their cooking skills and teens are ready to go wild in the kitchen.

-“Focus on different salads and dressings they can make themselves, especially with added fruits or exotic veggies they’ve never tried,” she says.
+“Focus on different salads and dressings they can make themselves, especially with added fruits or exotic veggies they’ve never tried,” she said.
 “Get them to incorporate veggies into baked goods (teens love to bake)—and even smoothies or juicing.
 Open their minds to new concepts about food—beans and what you can do with them (especially dips like hummus); cooking techniques that incorporate veggies (steaming, sauté, roasting)”

 Having a big picture view of how children accept veggies through the years, can really help keep things perspective.
 And even when mistakes have been made, it’s never too late to turn things around.